bluesnap/bluesnap-ios/README.md

     func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {
         return UIInterfaceOrientationMask(rawValue: UIInterfaceOrientationMask.portrait.rawValue)
     }

-## Objective C Applications
-This SDK is written in Swift.
-If your application is written in Objective-C, you might need to embed a Swift runtime library.
-Please follow [Apple's documentation](https://developer.apple.com/library/content/qa/qa1881/_index.html) to set up your project accordingly.

 ## Apple Pay (optional)
 In the Standard Checkout Flow, Apple Pay is available for you to offer in your app.
 You will need to create a new Apple Pay Certificate, Apple Merchant ID, and configure Apple Pay in Xcode.
 Detailed instructions are available in our [Apple Pay Guide](https://developers.bluesnap.com/docs/apple-pay#section-implementing-apple-pay-in-your-website-or-ios-app).